Crimean Roma

-The Crimean Roma (also known as Crimean gypsies, Tatar gypsies, or Çingene) (Note: Chingene) are a sub-ethnic group of the Muslim Roma heavily assimilated among Crimean Tatars to the point that they are now considered to be the fourth subgroup of Crimean Tatars.
+The Crimean Roma (also known as Crimean gypsies, or Çingene) (Note: Chingene) are a sub-ethnic group of the Muslim Roma heavily assimilated among Crimean Tatars to the point that they are now considered to be the fourth subgroup of Crimean Tatars.
 Currently, they live in many countries of the former Soviet Union, including Russia.
 They speak the Crimean Tatar language and their own Crimean Romani dialect.
 Crimean Roma traditionally practice Islam.